sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 ABySS-konnector was used to fill the gap between the paired-end reads of a single lane of Illumina HiSeq sequencing of a paired-end library.
 These connected paired-end reads were assembled using ABySS.
 Putative mitochondrial sequences were separated from the assembly by their length, depth of coverage and GC content using k-means clustering in R (see supplementary Figure S2).
 These putative mitochondrial contigs were then assembled into scaffolds using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.

 The mitochondrial genome was annotated using MAKER (parameters shown in supplementary Table S3).
-The proteins of all green plants (viridiplantae) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using BLAST and Exonerate [@slater2005automated].
+The proteins of all green plants (*Viridiplantae*) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using BLAST and Exonerate [@slater2005automated].
 The prince sago palm (*Cycas taitungensis*) mitochondrion [NC_010303 @chaw2008mitochondrial] is the closest related species, being the only gymnosperm with a complete mitochondrial genome.
 Transfer RNA (tRNA) were annotated using ARAGORN [@laslett2004aragorn].
 Ribosomal RNA (rRNA) were annotated using RNAmmer [@lagesen2007rnammer].
 Repeats were identified using RepeatMasker [@smit1996repeatmasker] and RepeatModeler.

 The putative mitochondrial sequences of white spruce were aligned to the putative mitochondrial sequences of the Norway spruce using BWA-MEM.
 Coverage and identity of these alignments were calculated using the script `bam-identity` (see supplementary materials).